Xi Jinping's cult of personality: Characteristics

 Since October 2017, many universities across China have placed Xi Jinping Thought at the core of their curricula, the first time since Mao Zedong that a Chinese leader has been accorded similar academic stature.
 Fudan University revised their charter to remove "academic independence and freedom of thought" and include a "pledge to follow the Communist party's leadership", leading to protests among the students.
 It also said that Fudan University had to “equip its teachers and employees” with Xi Jinping Thought, leading to concerns about the diminishing academic freedom of Fudan.

 Former inmates in the Xinjiang internment camps claimed that they were forced to give thanks to the leader by chanting "Long live Xi Jinping."

 In October 2018, Hunan TV started airing a game show about Xi Jinping and his ideology.
 In January 2019, Alibaba released a mobile app for studying Xi Jinping Thought named Xuexi Qiangguo.
-As of October 2019, it has more than 100 million active users, and is now claimed to be the most downloaded item on Apple's domestic App Store, surpassing social media apps such as WeChat and TikTok (also known as Douyin in Mandarin).
+(The name of the app is a pun on Xi Jinping's name.
+Xuéxí can mean "learning" or "learn from Xi.")
+As of October 2019, it had more than 100 million active users, and is now claimed to be the most downloaded item on Apple's domestic App Store, surpassing social media apps such as WeChat and TikTok (also known as Douyin in Mandarin).

-The name of the app is a pun on Xi Jinping's name.
-Xuéxí can mean "learning" or "learn from Xi."

-Apps such as Toutiao, Tencent, and Sina have been forced to use what has been described as "a super algorithm", where the story at the top "has to be about Xi".There are souvenirs containing Xi Jinping's images throughout shops in China.
+Apps such as Toutiao, Tencent, and Sina have been forced to use what has been described as "a super algorithm", where the story at the top "has to be about Xi".